sidrafik42/cv-generator/DEPLOYMENT.md

 1. **Build Failures**: Check the build logs in Render dashboard for specific error messages
 2. **Application Not Starting**: Verify the Procfile and start command are correct
-3. **Missing Dependencies**: Ensure all required packages are in requirements.txt
+3. **Missing Dependencies**: Ensure all required packages are in pyproject.toml
 4. **File Permissions**: Make sure your uploaded files have correct permissions
 5. **Python Version Compatibility**: Some packages may not be compatible with the latest Python version.
-   - Solution: Specify a compatible Python version in runtime.txt (currently set to python-3.12)
+   - Solution: Specify a compatible Python version in runtime.txt and pyproject.toml (currently set to python-3.12.4)
    - Example error: Pillow installation issues with newer Python versions
    - Solution: Use a compatible Pillow version (currently set to 10.3.0)
 6. **Directory Creation Issues**: The application now automatically creates necessary directories on startup